cmharlow/rialto-wiki/Web-App-Specs.md

 :star: Authors joined with Co-Authors aggregate count of publications
 ```
 Output:
-A list of institutions the authors in that department have collaborated with, along with number of collaborations.
+A list of institutions the authors in that department have co-authored with, along with number of collaborations.

 e.g.
 University of California, Berkeley 456